 Explore the local rules, size limits, setbacks, and permitting steps that guide ADU construction in Santa Barbara County.

-Claim your free Property Analysis and Estimate!
+Claim your free Virtual Property Analysis!

 We respect your privacy and will never share your information.